CPPE-5: Medical Personal Protective Equipment Dataset: Dataset Collection and Annotation

 \subsection{Image Collection}

 Having decided on the object categories our next goal was to collect a set of candidate images.
 We classify images into two categories: iconic object images and non-iconic images as shown in Fig. \ref{fig:iconic-and-non-iconic}.
-While iconic images Fig. \ref{fig:iconic-and-non-iconic}(b): which have a single large object in a canonical perspective usually contain high quality object instances they they can lack important contextual information, these could be found directly by searching for the object category on Google Images \footnote{https://images.google.com/} or Bing Image Search \footnote{https://www.bing.com/images}.
+While iconic images Fig. \ref{fig:iconic-and-non-iconic}(b): which have a single large object in a canonical perspective usually contain high-quality object instances they can lack important contextual information, these could be found directly by searching for the object category on Google Images \footnote{https://images.google.com/} or Bing Image Search \footnote{https://www.bing.com/images}.
 It has been shown by Torralba et al. \cite{5995347} that non-iconic images are better at generalizing.
 We thus aimed to collect a majority of non-iconic images Fig. \ref{fig:iconic-and-non-iconic}(a).
 This allows us to have a majority of complex images which contain several other objects.

 As popularized by Caltech-UCSD Birds-200 \cite{wah2011caltech, welinder2010caltech}, Microsoft COCO \cite{lin2014microsoft} and Open Images v4 \cite{kuznetsova2020} datasets we majorly collected images from Flickr which tend to have lesser iconic images.
-Flickr contains images upload by millions of photographers with searchable metadata.
-A smaller portion of images were also collected from Google Images.
-We also remove near-duplicate images in the dataset using GIST descriptors \cite{10.1145/1646396.1646421, murillo2012localization} greatly minimizing the chances of near duplicate images in the dataset.
+Flickr contains images uploaded by millions of photographers with searchable metadata.
+A smaller portion of images was also collected from Google Images.
+We also remove near-duplicate images in the dataset using GIST descriptors \cite{10.1145/1646396.1646421, murillo2012localization} greatly minimizing the chances of near-duplicate images in the dataset.

 The images in the CPPE-5 dataset were collected using the following process: